-- Travel on our exclusively chartered, very comfortable and safe, ice-strengthened polar expedition ship the Ortelius with plenty of deck space. - Good-sized and exceptionally stable ship for comfortable sea crossings (ships that are too small take considerably longer and give a rougher ride). - All cabins have private bathrooms. - Wonderfully varied journey with superb wildlife-watching in spectacular settings. - Join Mark and award-winning landscape photographer Joe Cornish, and Mark's project manager Rachel Ashton. - A full 16 nights on board the ship with long hours of daylight giving maximum time to explore. - Join the ship in Aberdeen, saving the cost and trouble of an international flight. - Wildlife we hope to see includes huge colonies of Atlantic puffins, little auks, gannets and other seabirds, ivory gulls, king eiders, polar bears, walruses, seals (harp, hooded, bearded, grey, common, ringed and others), and a wide variety of cetaceans (including bowhead whales, blue whales, fin whales, sei whales, minke whales, humpback whales, sperm whales, belugas, long-finned pilot whales, killer whales, white-beaked dolphins, Atlantic white-sided dolphins, Risso's dolphins and harbour porpoises).
+- Travel on our exclusively chartered, very comfortable and safe, ice-strengthened polar expedition ship - the Ortelius - with plenty of deck space. - Good-sized and stable ship for comfortable sea crossings (ships that are too small take considerably longer and give a rougher ride). - · All cabins have private bathrooms. - Wonderfully varied journey with superb wildlife-watching in spectacular settings. - Join Mark and award-winning landscape photographer Joe Cornish, Mark's Wildlife Worldwide founder Chris Breen, project manager Rachel Ashton, and naturalist, Tim Stenton. - A full 16 nights on board the ship with long hours of daylight giving maximum time to explore. - Join the ship in Oban, saving the cost and trouble of an international flight (there is a morning coach transfer from Glasgow to Oban as it's easier to travel to Glasgow). - Wildlife we hope to see includes huge colonies of Atlantic puffins, little auks, gannets and other seabirds, ivory gulls, king eiders, polar bears, walruses, seals (harp, hooded, bearded, grey, common, ringed and others), and a wide variety of cetaceans (including bowhead whales, blue whales, northern bottlenose whales, fin whales, sei whales, minke whales, humpback whales, belugas, killer whales, whitebeaked dolphins, Atlantic white-sided dolphins, and harbour porpoises).